webplatform/docs/tutorials/generated_content/index.md

 {{Page_Title|Generating content with CSS}}
 {{Flags
+|Checked_Out=No
 }}
 {{Byline}}
-{{Summary_Section|This article describes generated content — away in which you can use CSS to add content when a document is displayed.}}
+{{Summary_Section|This article describes generated content — a way in which you can use CSS to add content when a document is displayed.}}
 {{Tutorial
 |Content=== Information: Content ==